-- Question: If you just pay the minimum on your credit card bill, you usually must pay interest on the amount that is due and that you have not paid. - Question: If you miss your credit card payment and do not pay even the minimum payment, you will be charged an extra fee and this will hurt your credit score. - Question: Mary's car just broke down she knows that she will not be able to pay her full balance on her utility bill.
-She want to just ignore the bill and hope the whole thing goes away, but she remembers that she should always contact the company if she can't make a payment. - Question: Your payments of your utility bill, your auto loan and your credit card may all show up on your credit record.
+- Question: If you just pay the minimum on your credit card bill, you usually must pay i on the amount that is due and that you have not paid. - Question: If you miss your credit card payment and do not pay your bill even the minimum payment, you will be charged an extra fee and this will hurt or lower your credit s . - ▶ Question: Mary's car just broke down she knows that she will not be able to pay her full balance on her utility bill.
+She wants to just ignore the bill and hope the whole thing goes away, but she remembers that she should always c the company if she can't make a payment. - Question: Payments for some utility bills, your student loans, your auto loan and your credit card may all show up on your c r .
+By law you may receive a free c r once every 12 months from each of the 3 agencies.